kyonides/hiddenchest_linux/README.md

 HiddenChest doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
 Playback has been tested and should work reasonably well with all RTP assets.

 You can use this public domain soundfont: [GMGSx.sf2](https://www.dropbox.com/s/qxdvoxxcexsvn43/GMGSx.sf2?dl=0)

+Once you have downloaded all the soundfonts your project will ever need, create a new directory called SF2 inside your Audio folder.
+Then copy and paste all of your soundfonts there.
+(Path: `Audio/SF2`)

 ## Fonts